mpek29/learning/_lifestyle/gear_post_2025.md

 | Kem Vintage WWII Playing Cards | Small size.
 Rare.
 Used for 3-player Chinese game. | *Not available for purchase* |

 <br>

-## Summary

-All gear selected for maximum utility, minimal bulk, and field-tested durability.
-Optimization focus is to enable lightweight, high-function travel without compromise.